 I recently took the Oracle Cloud Infrastructure (OCI) Foundation Exam 1Z0-1085-20.
 This is the most basic exam in the series of 5 exams (blog coming soon) that Oracle offers.
-I took the proctored exam online and I was able to pass in my first try.
-For those of you planning to take this exam, Oracle is offering not only free online training but also free certification on PearsonVue.
-More details for this are here.
+I took the proctored exam online and I was able to pass on my first try.

-Let us talk about the important things you need to remember for this exam.
-You can be asked a question from each of the following section:
+You can be asked a question from each of the following sections:

 - Common cloud question that is often asked in most fundamental exams – Difference between: